mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_train_tool.md

 #### Performance Test

-The main test indicator of the performance test performed by the `benchmark_train` tool is the duration of a single forward inference.
+The main test indicator of the performance test performed by the `benchmark_train` tool is the duration of a single forward training step.
 In a performance test, please set `epochs` to a value greater than 1, no need to set benchmark data parameters such as `expectedDataFile`, etc. But you can set the parameter `timeProfiling` as True or False to decide whether to print the running time of the model at the network layer on a certain device.
 The default value of `timeProfiling` is False.
 For example:

 ```bash
 ./benchmark_train --modelFile=./models/test_benchmark.ms --epochs=10
 ```

 This command uses a random input, and other parameters use default values.
 After this command is executed, the following statistics are displayed.
-The statistics include the minimum duration, maximum duration, and average duration of a single inference after the tested model runs for the specified number of inference rounds.
+The statistics include the minimum duration, maximum duration, and average duration of a single training step after the tested model runs for the specified number of training rounds.

 ```text
 Model = test_benchmark.ms, numThreads = 1, MinRunTime = 72.228996 ms, MaxRuntime = 73.094002 ms, AvgRunTime = 72.556000 ms